 Students who are liable to pay tuition fee cannot enroll at the university before paying the tuition fee.

-If you are an Aalto University scholarship student, the amount awarded (50%) of the tuition fee will be deducted from your invoice.
+If you receive an Aalto University scholarship category B (50% tuition fee waiver), the amount awarded (50%) of the tuition fee will be deducted from your invoice.

 - if you are not granted a residence permit in Finland,

 - if your residence permit status changes before enrolment to the university and you are no longer required to pay fees (copy of residence permit in Finland must be submitted before the end of enrolment period),

 - if Aalto University is unable to offer the degree programme you have been admitted to